CartoDB/airship/packages/components/src/components/as-responsive-content/README.md

 - `as-map-panels`.
 - `as-map-footer`.

-As long as you follow the proper markup, as the `Layout` section shows, you won't have to worry about anything else.
+As long as you follow the proper markup, as the `Layout` section shows, you will not have to worry about anything else.

 This component replaces `.as-content` HTML element, so it needs to wrap all your children elements to work properly.
 Here is an example: